 Students who successfully complete grades 1 through 12 at least one year early may be eligible for an advanced opportunities scholarship.
-A student shall be eligible if they:
+A student shall be eligible if he or she:

-1. Shows that they have met all of the graduation requirements of the District; and

-- 2. Completes grades 1 through 12 curriculums in 11 or fewer years. - 3.
-Apply within two years of graduating from a public school.
+- 1. Shows that he or she has met all of the graduation requirements of the District; and - 2.
+Completes grades 1 through 12 curriculums in 11 or fewer years. - 3.
+Applies within two years of graduating from a public school.